mitarnik04/PhpPortfolio/README.md

 ## Usage

 - **Professional Presentation:**
-  Edit or add pages and see immediate updates in navigation and UI.
+  Edit or add pages, update `page-config.json` and see immediate updates in navigation and UI.
 - **Effortless Language Switching:**
   New languages appear immediately when a translation JSON is added; users can switch at any time. _No need to update the php code at all._
 - **Contact Form:**